National Book Store: Expansion and recent history

 The Ramos children proposed expanding the scope of National Book Store, and a branch along Recto Avenue was opened, an area often frequented by students.
 In the 1970s, branches were opened in shopping malls in Makati and Cubao, Quezon City.
 For the next decades since the opening of the Recto branch, the book store grew with shopping mall owners approaching the Ramoses to set up a store inside their properties.
 National Book Store became one of the top 100 Philippine corporations in 1988, registering profits of $1 million on gross revenues of $34.7 million.
 The book store chain also became one of the Top 500 of the list by Retail Asia-Pacific, ranking 308th in 2004.

 In 2015, National Book Store captures the majority of the Philippine book market having a share amounting to 80 percent, and operates around 127 branches across the Philippines.
 It also operates Metrobooks, which opened in Hong Kong in 2007, a subsidiary based in the former British crown colony.
 The book store was believed to have closed in May 2018.

 With the pending entry of National Book Store into the Philippine Stock Exchange through the renaming of Vulcan Industrial & Mining Corp., another Ramos-owned company, into National Book Store Retail Corp. they would now also venture into wholesale, publishing, printing, manufacturing, and distribution.

 It entered the education industry in 2017 with the launch of NBS College, its first institution for higher learning at the National Book Store building on Quezon Avenue and by 2018, it has now 230 branches all over the country.
+NBS, under College president Adrian Paulino S. Ramos offers six academic degree programs: BS Accountancy, BS Accounting Information System, BS Entrepreneurship, BS Computer Science, BS Library and Information Science and BS Tourism Management.